apjowen/workshops/version_control/level_1/getting-started.md

 ---

 ### Git Plugin

+The Git Plugin is a feature within Jupyter Notebook that allows you to manage Git repositories directly.
+It displays the current Git repository and branch you are working with, and shows the changes made to files in the repository grouped into three categories: "Staged," "Changed," and "Untracked."
+The plugin also provides options to initialize a new repository, commit changes, and push/pull changes to/from remote repositories.

 1. **Current Repository** and **Current Branch**
     - This tab displays the current Git repository and branch that you are working with in Jupyter Notebook.